TouringTroubadour/GraphTools/README.md

 ## What's coming down the pipeline?

 I aim to update this repository further in future as I continue to work with Matricies in my current related work.
-I am also aiming to package this into a Jar file at some point for convenience.
 I will avoid including a TO-DO list here for the time being, but I am almost certain there is much more to be added.